 Colorado State University is committed to helping employees achieve a positive work life balance.
-Part of this effort includes the Parental leave benefit which provides paid time off for parents to bond and care for their new child.
-Additional, unpaid leave is permitted under the Family Medical Leave Act (FML).
+Part of this effort includes the parental leave benefit which provides paid time off for parents to bond and care for their new child.
+Additional, unpaid leave is permitted under the Family Medical Leave Act, also commonly called FMLA.

-Eligibility: Faculty, Admin Pro, Post-Doctoral Fellows, Veterinary Interns and Clinical Psychology Interns with an appointment of at least half-time (50%) or greater who are benefits eligible.
+Eligibility: Faculty, administrative professional, post-doctoral fellows, veterinary interns and clinical psychology interns with an appointment of at least half-time or greater who are eligible for benefits.

 Who is a Parent: The birth and non-birth parent, adoptive parents, primary caregivers*, non-primary caregivers

 *A primary caregiver is the parent who has primary responsibility for the care of a child immediately following the birth or adoption of the child.